Anipaleja/AutiCalm/README.md

 ## Features

-- Speech-to-Text: Uses OpenAI's Whisper to transcribe speech from `.wav` files.
+- Speech-to-Text: Uses OpenAI's Whisper pretrained model to transcribe speech from `.wav` files.
 - Echolalia Detection: Identifies repeated words or phrases that may indicate distress.
 - Yelling Detection: Analyzes volume level and flags when yelling is detected.
 - Summarized Reports: Outputs clear feedback on detected audio behavior.